Sevin7/7hud/README.txt

 ====
 To install:

+	- CHOOSE "MASTER" BRANCH FOR WINDOWS VERSION AND "MAC" BRANCH FOR MAC VERSION!
 	- Download via the "Download ZIP" button on the right side of the github page.
 	- Place the unzipped folder inside of your tf/custom folder.